ethersphere/bee-docs/docs/installation/configuration.md

 Chunk database capacity in chunks.
 A chunk is 4096 bytes in size, so the total database capacity in kb can be estimated as `db-capacity * 4096`.
 The default 5,000,000 chunks is therefore approximately 20.5gb.
 We recommend a minimum of 2.5gb capacity for a node to be able to effectively function in the network.
 Light nodes that do not participate in storing may be able to specify less.

-*The below four options expose low-level configurations for [LevelDB](https://pkg.go.dev/github.com/syndtr/goleveldb@v1.0.0/leveldb/opt#Options) method [Openfile](https://pkg.go.dev/github.com/syndtr/goleveldb@v1.0.0/leveldb#OpenFile).*
+*The below four options expose low-level configurations for [LevelDB](https://pkg.go.dev/github.com/syndtr/goleveldb@v1.0.0/leveldb/opt#Options) method [Openfile](https://pkg.go.dev/github.com/syndtr/goleveldb@v1.0.0/leveldb#OpenFile).
+Please let us know how you get on with tweaking these settings on your hardware in the `#swarm-infrastructure` channel on our [Discord server](https://discord.gg/wdghaQsGq5)*

 #### --db-block-cache-capacity
 *default* `33554432`